Fairy Castles, Spiny Hedge Cactus, Peruvian Apple

 Water: Average to moderate during growing period

-The ‘Fairy Castles’, or whatever you call it, did well the first summer but started getting weird over the winter.
+The ‘Fairy Castles’ did well the first summer but started getting weird over the winter.
 It was turning yellow and I thought it would soon die.
 I just noticed the baby Walking Stick in this photo as I was updating this page… 🙂

 When I took the above photo I noticed some critters, probably crickets, had been snacking.

 According to Plants of the World Online, this subspecies is native to Northeast Argentina, southern Brazil, and Uruguay.
 Llifle (Encyclopedia of Living Forms) say it occurs only in Uruguay.
 The species Acanthocereus tetragonus has a much wider range.
-The cultivar ‘Fairy Castles’ or ‘Fairytale Castle’ is concerned, its origin is somewhat controversial.
+As far as the cultivar ‘Fairy Castles’ is concerned, its origin is somewhat controversial.
 Apparently, it was discovered “in cultivation” which means not in the wild, such as in a nursery or garden.

 I bought the potted plants inside for the winter on 10-17-17.
 I took them to the basement first then moved the cactus and succulents upstairs.
 As you can see, it looks like this plant is barely hanging on.
 Even though it looks like it does, it did grow.
 It measured 6 7/8″ tall x 4″ wide when the above photo was taken.